Congress to Vote on Blue Water Veterans, Agent Orange Benefits

 The Agent Orange Act of 1991 codified a process and procedure for adding conditions to the presumptive conditions list and outlines the definition for those eligible for the presumption.
 The Act states, “a veteran who, during active military, naval, or air service, served in the Republic of Vietnam during the Vietnam era and has a disease referred to” in the regulation, will be afforded presumptive service connection.

 The issue that the CAVC addressed was what service in the “Republic of Vietnam” meant in the Agent Orange Act of 1991.
-Haas argued that Congress used the phrase “Republic of Vietnam” as it related to international law, in which the territory of a country includes the waters 12 nautical miles off the country’s shore.
+Haas argued that Congress used the phrase “Republic of Vietnam” as it related to international law, in which the territory of a country includes the waters 12 nautical miles seaward of the demarcation line.
 This interpretation would have included Blue Water veterans.

 The CAVC agreed that the language in the Agent Orange Act was ambiguous and did not refer to only the landmass of the country of Vietnam, but also the waters off the coast of Vietnam.
 The ruling stated that the presumptive rule did not “preclude application of the presumption to a member of the Armed Forces who served aboard a ship in close proximity to the land mass of the Republic of Vietnam.”
 The Court’s ruling was in favor of Blue Water Navy veterans.